ryanb93/CyDelete/README.md

-CyDelete8
+CyDelete
 =========

-The original mobile substrate CyDelete tweak created by @DHowett updated for iOS 8.
+The original mobile substrate CyDelete tweak created by @DHowett updated for iOS 7 and 8.